ReinaldoTOuriques/ReinaldoTOuriques/README.md

 # Welcome to My GitHub Profile!

-Hi there!
-My name is Reinaldo Takashima Ouriques.
-I'm a passionate web developer with expertise in front-end and back-end technologies.
-I love building web applications and exploring new programming languages and frameworks.
-I'm constantly learning and expanding my skillset to stay up-to-date with the latest industry trends.
+I'm a Full-Stack Web Developer who loves to learn and explore new technologies so I can constantly expand my skillset and stay up-to-date with the latest industry trends.
 Feel free to explore my GitHub repositories and projects!

 <div style="align: center;">
   <h2>🏆 GitHub Stats</h2>